African All Stars Transfer News & Rumours: Bayern Munich & Dortmund battle for Hakim Ziyech | Goal.com

 RB Leipzig are ready to make a £30 million move for Chelsea loanee Tammy Abraham in the summer, Football Insider reports.

-Abraham has impressed scouts from the German club with his outstanding displays that have seen him score 23 times in 35 Championship games.
+Abraham has impressed scouts from the German club with his outstanding displays that have seen him score 23 times in 35 Championship games this term.

 With Timo Werner's set to depart in the summer, RB Leipzig have lined up a move for Abraham but will need to wait for Chelsea's success in their appeal against Fifa transfer ban.